2008 Cannes Film Festival

-The 61st Annual Cannes Film Festival was held from 14 to 25 May 2008.
-The President of the Official Jury was American actor and director Sean Penn.
-Twenty two films from fourteen countries were selected to compete for the Palme d'Or.
-The awards were announced on 24 May.
-The film The Class (Entre les murs), directed by Laurent Cantet won the Palme d'Or.
+The 61st Annual Cannes Film Festival took place from 14 to 25 May 2008.
+American actor and filmmaker Sean Penn served as jury president for the main competition.
+French filmmaker Laurent Cantet won the Palme d'Or, the festival's top prize, for the drama film The Class.

-The festival opened with Blindness, directed by Fernando Meirelles and closed with What Just Happened, directed by Barry Levinson. Édouard Baer was the master of ceremonies.
-Hunger, directed by Steve McQueen, opened the Un Certain Regard section.
+The festival opened with Blindness by Fernando Meirelles and closed with What Just Happened by Barry Levinson. Édouard Baer was the master of ceremonies.

 The British press reported the list of films in competition this year was notable for its absence of British films for the second successive year.
-In addition to films selected for competition this year, major Hollywood productions such as Indiana Jones and the Kingdom of the Crystal Skull and Kung Fu Panda had their world premieres at the festival.